 7. Avoid these Common Scams and Myths

-There are many myths and delirious products pushed to men try to increase facial hair growth rate naturally.
+There are many myths, and delirious products pushed to men try to increase facial hair growth rate naturally.

 One of the most pervasive myths is the “shaving increases facial hair growth” claim, which is utterly false and not at all effective way to stimulate beard or mustache growth.

-Most commonly these are just low-quality kitchen-sink multivitamins with huge price tag (like Vitabeard or Beardilizer), they can slightly help (just like normal multivitamin would), but the fact that they’re grossly overpriced and not any different than grocery store multi’s is sickening.
+Most commonly these are just low-quality kitchen-sink multivitamins with a considerable price tag (like Vitabeard or Beardilizer), they can slightly help (just like any standard multivitamin would), but the fact that they’re grossly overpriced and not any different than grocery store multi’s is sickening.